henesy/blog/content/concy0/index.md

 }
 ```

 Drain takes a slice of input channels, `chans`, and a channel for a final value, `results`.
 While there are channels in `chans`, for every channel in `chans`, if said channel has a value `x` in it, sum the square of `x` to the final value `res`, if the channel is closed, remove the channel from `chans`.
-If a channel isn't ready to be read from, sleep for `2ms`.
 After all channels have been exhausted, write the final value to `results` and close the channel `results`.

 ```go
 func drain[T Numeric](chans []chan T, results chan T) {